h2zero/esp-nimble-cpp/docs/Migration_guide.md

 **The changes listed here are only the required changes that must be made**, and a short overview of options for migrating existing applications.

-For more information on the improvements and additions please refer to the [class documentation](https://h2zero.github.io/esp-nimble-cpp/annotated.html) and [Improvements and updates](Improvements_and_updates.md)
+For more information on the improvements and additions please refer to the [class documentation](https://h2zero.github.io/esp-nimble-cpp/annotated.html)

 * [General Changes](#general-information)
 * [Server](#server-api)